Adversarial Attacks on Combinatorial Multi-Armed Bandits: Introduction

 Perhaps surprisingly, we discovered that for the same CMAB instance, polynomial attackability is not always the same, but is conditioned on whether the bandit environment is known or unknown to the adversary~(\Cref{sec:unknown}).
 We constructed a \textit{hard example} such that the instance is polynomially attackable if the environment is known to the adversary but polynomially unattackable if it is unknown to the adversary in advance.
-This hardness result suggests that adversarial attacks on CMAB may be extremely difficult in practice and a general attack strategy for any CMAB instance does not exist since the environment is mostly unknown to the adversary.
+This hardness result suggests that adversarial attacks on CMAB may be extremely difficult in practice and a general attack strategy for any CMAB instance \emph{does not exist} since the environment is usually unknown to the adversary (black-box settings).
+Instead, the success of an attack strategy should be analyzed specifically for an instance or an application.
+Following the attackability condition, we prove that in black-box settings our attack algorithm can successfully attack applications such as probabilistic max coverage, online minimum spanning tree and cascading bandits.